Ellie Clarke was invited onto Rutland Radio to be interviewed by Lydia Meredith, to discuss children's sleep difficulties.

 Creating a Sleep friendly bedroom

-Supporting Sensory needs
+Supporting Sensory needs at bedtime

 Relaxation tips to help sleep